 - 1 tbsp brown sugar

 - 1 1/2 tbsp lime juice

-The jerky is finished when it bends and cracks, but does not break in half.
+- Jerky will be finished when it bends and cracks, but does not break in half.
 Allow to cool for several hours before storing in an air tight container.

 You Might Also Like: